SantiagoC2/AI-for-Economists/README.md

   - Start using git!
 The student developer package gives you GitHub pro and GitKraken
 - Use [Google Colab](https://colab.research.google.com/) to code online for free (supports Python, R & Julia)
   - Useful to share code and have same libraries with colleagues, install libraries you'll only use once, download temporary data and more
+- Transcribe audio
+  - You can upload audio to to Microsoft Word and it will transcribe it for you (then you can upload to ChatGPT for analysis/summary!)
+  - Google Docs can transcribe live!